reactjs/react.dev/beta/src/content/learn/tic-tac-toe-tutorial.md

 }
 ```

-We will call `calculateWinner(squares)` in the Board component's `handleClick` function to check if a player has won.
-We can perform this check at the same time we check if a user has clicked a square that already has a `X` or and `O`.
+You will call `calculateWinner(squares)` in the Board component's `handleClick` function to check if a player has won.
+You can perform this check at the same time you check if a user has clicked a square that already has a `X` or and `O`.
 We'd like to return early in both cases:

 ```jsx {2}
 function handleClick(i) {